Space Objects Evenly Apart on PowerPoint Slides

 To copy an object and space subsequent objects the same distance apart:

 - Select an object.
 If the object is a text box or placeholder, click its edge.

 - Press Ctrl and Shift and drag the object to a new location to make a copy.
 If you press Ctrl while you drag an object, PowerPoint makes a copy of the object.
 If you press Shift as well as Ctrl, the object will stay aligned with the previous object.
 Do not perform any other actions.

 - Press Ctrl + Y to repeat.
 Another object will be created to the right or below the second object the same distance apart.

 - Continue pressing Ctrl + Y to make more copies of the object.

 Both spacing (distribution) and alignment are key commands in PowerPoint.
-It’s usually worth spending the time to align and distribute objects to achieve professional-looking slides.
+It's usually worth spending the time to align and distribute objects to create professional-looking slide decks.